LEGO/woof/README.md

 * Made with _Cats Effect_
 * Macro based (_no runtime reflection_)
   * Can be built for _scala.js_ in the future!
-* No logback
+* No slf4j
 * Configured with plain Scala code

 ## Example